 - Some on-campus jobs require you to have work-study funding.
 F-1 and J-1 students are not eligible for federal work study jobs.

 - Network!
-Learn about jobs and opening through other people on campus.
-Contact friends, classmates, and professors to inquire whether they are aware of any open positions.
+Learn about jobs and openings through other people on campus.
+Contact friends, classmates and professors to inquire whether they are aware of any open positions.
 Let them know you are looking for a job if any available employment opens in the future.

 - Be professional and polite.
 Always smile and ask in a kind manner.